Jump to:

 Definition

-Adult acquired flatfoot deformity (AAFD) is a complex pathology defined by the collapse of the medial longitudinal arch of the foot with continued progressive deformity of the foot and ankle.5 It combines multiple static and dynamic deformities, with flattening of the medial arch, eversion of calcaneus, and abduction of forefoot relative to the hindfoot.9 AAFD can affect one or both feet.
-In long-standing cases, the ankle may be involved as well.13
+Adult acquired flatfoot deformity (AAFD), also referred to as progressive collapsing foot deformity (PCFD), is defined by the collapse of the medial longitudinal arch with progressive deformity of the foot and ankle.1,2 It combines multiple static and dynamic deformities, including flattening of the medial arch, hindfoot valgus with eversion of calcaneus, and abduction of forefoot relative to the hindfoot.3 AAFD may affect one or both feet, and is considered pathological when symptoms such as pain, malalignment, or functional limitations are present.3 In long-standing cases, ankle involvement with valgus talar tilt or deltoid ligament failure may also develop.2,4

 Etiology

-Adult acquired flatfoot is a debilitating condition that affects up to 5 million people within the US.4 It is most common in females over the age of 40, peaking at 55 years of age, with comorbidities including diabetes and obesity.1,3
+Adult acquired flatfoot is a debilitating condition that affects up to 5 million people within the US.4 It is most common in females over the age of 40, peaking at 55 years of age, with higher rates in overweight and obese population.2,5,6

 • Diabetes